aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

    - run: the calculation gets executed in the shell, locking it until it is finished;
    - submit: the calculation is handled to the AiiDA daemon, and it will be running in the background

-The commands are explained more in detail in the :ref:`working_processes_launching` documentation of AiiDA.
+The commands are explained more in detail in the :ref:`aiida:tutorial` documentation of AiiDA.

 To run your calculation, you can execute: ::